ii616/ioanniskaratsivoulis.github.io/index.md

 # Machine Learning algorithms

 ## Logistic Regression
-- Used for binary classification problems
+- Used for binary classification problems.
-- Implemented on scikit-learn.

 Advantages:
 - Straightforward to implement, explain, and computationally inexpensive to train.